 Annotations

 On a Mac, the figures can easily be annotated with Keynote.
 This procedure is more user friendly, and more flexible, than annotating the figures directly in MATLAB.
-The Keynote file figures.key illustrates how to annotate the figures produced by the script.
+The Keynote file figures.key

 Scaling for different figure sizes

-To insert bigger figures into LaTeX, the script should be adjusted so that the final figures maintain the same text and line sizes as the current figures.
+To insert bigger figures into LaTeX, the template should be adjusted so that the final figures maintain the same text and line sizes as the current figures.
 For instance to insert twice-larger figures, the scaling factor in LaTeX can be increased to 0.4.
-Then all the font, line, and marker sizes should be divided by two in the script so all text, markers, and lines maintain a consistent size across figures, irrespective of the figure size.
+Then all the font, line, and marker sizes should be divided by two in the template so all text, markers, and lines maintain a consistent size across figures, irrespective of the figure size.